-The result of online promotions through Google Adwords, Twitter, Facebook and banner ads all end up on a landing page.
-That is where the marketer needs to keep the tools ready to capture information about the visitor or prospective customer or client.
-The most commonly used method is to use Online Forms service that seeks the name, email address, gender, mobile number, company name, and in the end they just need to click the ‘ Submit’ button.
+The result of online promotions through Google Adwords, Twitter, Facebook, and banner ads all end up on a landing page.
+The marketer needs to keep the tools ready to capture information about the visitor, prospective customer, or client.
+The most commonly used method is to use the Online Forms service that seeks the name, email address, gender, mobile number, and company name, and in the end, they need to click the ‘ Submit button.

-Here are 8 tips to get better results with Online Forms Service and how to make it a money-making asset of the company:
+Here are eight tips to get better results with Online Forms Service and how to make it a money-making asset for the company:

 1. Make it simple and reduce the number of fields

-The life of an average consumer is burdened with filling forms and has become part of daily life- whether it is opening a bank account, a new mobile phone connection, applying for jobs, submitting applications to government and semi-government agencies, income tax forms and so on.
+The life of the average consumer is burdened with filling out forms and has become part of daily life- whether it is opening a bank account, a new mobile phone connection, applying for jobs, submitting applications to government and semi-government agencies, income tax forms, and so on.
 Most people dread the sight of forms!
-Very true indeed.
+That is very true indeed.

-Even joining a new institution entails filling information, pasting photos and attaching documents.
-So it is the job of the marketer to make life simple for the prospective customer or client.
-Make the web forms simple with fewer fields – for an eg. name, email, and space for comments or remarks and a submit button.
-Research has shown that the fewer the number of fields to be filled, the higher will be the response.
-HubSpot after analyzing contact forms of 40,000 of its customers found that reducing fields from four to three led to a 50% growth in conversions.
+Even joining a new institution entails filling in the information, pasting photos, and attaching documents.
+So it is the marketer’s job to make life simple for the prospective customer or client.
+Make the web forms simple with fewer fields, eg. name, email, space for comments or remarks, and a submit button.
+Research has shown that the fewer fields to fill, the higher the response will be.
+After analyzing the contact forms of 40,000 of its customers, HubSpot, found that reducing fields from four to three led to a 50% conversion growth.
 Another company raised conversions by 120% by reducing fields from 11 to four.

-2. Pay attention to the design of forms, placement & make it creative
+2. Pay attention to the design of forms and placement & make it creative

-You created a good display banner or a Facebook post to attract a visitor to your landing page.
+You created an excellent display banner or a Facebook post to attract a visitor to your landing page.
 If the landing page looks dull or boring or doesn’t reflect the branding seen in your website or ad, chances are that visitors may not be interested in going further.
-Pay attention to the use of colors, fonts, logos, headlines and white space.
+Pay attention to using colors, fonts, logos, headlines, and white space.

 The new trends are to provide some more information about the product in a few lines of description and in some cases with slides or video which adds value to the marketing effort.
 The headline itself can be a call-to-action (CTA) such as ‘Start your Free Trial Now’ without going for flamboyant headlines that finally lead to a CTA.